DevSongOfficial/DevSongOfficial/README.md

-- 👋 Hi, I’m @ReaganSong, 21 years old.
-I've been doing programming for about 4 years.
+- 👋 Hi, I’m @ReaganSong, 21 years old and have been doing programming for about 4 years.
 - 👀 I’m interested in Games and Educational Softwares.
-- 🌱 I’m currently learning C# and Unity.
+- 🌱 I’m currently learning C#/Unity && C++/UE5.
 - 📫 You can reach me via email: thd2rjs@naver.com

 <!---